-In today’s market, most financial advisors would advise you to purchase a home if you afford a 10 to 20 percent down payment.
+In today’s market, financial advisors advise you to purchase a home if you can afford a 10-20% down payment.
 Interest rates are at an all-time low.

 Even if your mortgage is more than your rent, with tax benefits the overall monthly price can be similar (but it is a change in cash flow throughout the year).
 If you own, it’s best to set aside money in an account for anticipated repairs and other home owning expenses.